 However, private grants might have fewer funds available and can still be highly competitive.
 Like federal organizations, corporate and private donors will publish notices online when grants open, so they can receive plenty of applications.
 Limited budgets that depend on company profits might decrease the amount they can spend on any given project, even if you meet their requirements.

-When you want to optimize your chances of grant approval, you can streamline operations by limiting your applications to only those you meet all eligibility requirements for.
+When you want to optimize your chances of grant approval, you can streamline operations by limiting your applications to only those for which you meet all eligibility requirements.

 Grants can be comprehensive, requiring several documents and proof to complete the application and prove to providers that you meet their qualifications.
 Most grants will include a public burden statement with their description and information.
 This statement will outline how much work it will take to complete a successful application and how long it will take.
 It can help organizations determine if they have the resources and time to submit this application to better optimize their operations and hard work.